 You guys, I’ve always thought this house needed a good barn door.
 I’ve always pined away for some chipped paint antique door, which is hilarious considering that all but one of our interior doors ARE vintage, straight from when the house was built in the 40s!
 But you know what I mean.
 A REALLY vintage door.
 A statement piece, especially considering this wall and doorway is visible from the entryway.
 First impressions, and all.
 You can see where the old door was below, in our dining room 2 years ago before we swapped tables.

 Lately, a series of things happened that actually justified a practical need for one of these babies.
 We switched our bedroom/school room yet AGAIN (the last time was 20 months ago), and got a bigger platform bed to accommodate our sidecar/cosleeper arrangement for Thomas.
 The door to this room swung in, however, cramping the walking space at the foot of the bed.
-We both agreed that a sliding door would be a space saver, so I asked Jesse if he could “donate” a few hours of Spring Break to a project like this, and voila!
-Super handy husband delivered!!
+We both agreed that a sliding door would be a space saver, so I called a few experts from sliding door repair Miami FL and asked Jesse if he could “donate” a few hours of Spring Break to a project like this, and voila!
+Super handy husband and expert door repair men delivered!!

 The first problem was what kind of door to get?
 Since this room used to be the garage before it was converted, the door inside the frame was 32″– bigger than a standard interior door.
 99% of the cool vintage doors on Craigslist were WAY too narrow, and most of them were costing in the hundreds.
+Thankfully we got quick, professional assistance from https://NaborsGarageDoorsNC.com and were able to convert our outdoor storage into the garage without any problem, all with high tech door system and proper shelves for specific tools.
 Exterior doors would’ve been overkill and way too heavy.
 We talked about making one ourselves by throwing together a few planks of old wood, which was where the conversation was about a week before spring break.

 And then, voila!!
 Someone listed their old vintage pantry doors from a house remodel!
 And the best part?
 Just $40 for the pair!
 On the first evening of Spring break, we drove the 20 min. as a family in the van to grab them.
 We leaned them up in the entry to the room and loved what we saw.